Posted by Early Growth

 - Where, if any, are your team gaps?
 If your team has gaps, this isn’t necessarily a deal-breaker.
 Be proactive at recognizing and filling—or at least accounting for—gaps.

-2. Clarify your fundraising game plan.
-Okay, you’ve analyzed your business model and now you’re ready for some capital—but what does this money look like and where is it going to come from?
+Okay, you've analyzed your business model and now you’re ready for some capital—but what does this money look like and where is it going to come from?
 Here are some key questions to help you to clarify your fundraising goals.

 - How much money do you need to raise?
 I’ve said it before, and I’ll say it again.
 Milestone funding.
 Your goal is not to get as much money as you can.
 Your goal should be to outline your next milestones, identify how much you need to hit those milestones, and fundraise to those milestones.